 What languages does Translator support?

-Translator translates between more than 70 languages for text translation through the Translator on Azure.
+Translator translates between 90 languages and dialects for text translation through the Translator on Azure.
 See the language list for text translation using Translator and speech translation using Microsoft Speech service.

 Developer oriented language lists, including language codes can be found in our documentation.

 Language lists for consumer apps can be found on our consumer website.

 Translator, part of the collection of Cognitive Services and an Azure service, is a cloud-based text translation API.